GaryLocke91/52167_programming_and_scripting_project/README.md

 **Sepal Length vs. Sepal Width**
 ![Sepal Length vs. Sepal Width](sepal_length_vs_sepal_width_scatterplot.png)

 The above scatterplot illustrates how the sepal length of the setosa species tends to be both wider and shorter than that of the other two species.
-The sepals of the versicolor species appear to be longer than that of the setosa species but not as wide.
-The sepals of the virginica species tend to be the longest of the three species, but not as wide as the setosa species.
+The sepal of the versicolor species appear to be longer than that of the setosa species but not as wide.
+The sepal of the virginica species tend to be the longest of the three species, but not as wide as that of the setosa species.
 With the exception of a few anomalies, the width of the versicolor and virginica species tend to be similar.

 **Petal Length vs. Petal Width**
 ![Petal Length vs. Petal Width](sepal_length_vs_petal_width_scatterplot.png)

-The above scatterplot illustrates how the petals of the setosa species tend to be the smallest of all three species in terms of both length and width.
-The sepals of the versicolor species tend to be both longer and wider than that of the setosa species, but not as long and wide as that of the virginica species.
-The petals of the virginica species are the largest of all three species in terms of both length and width.
+The above scatterplot illustrates how the petal of the setosa species tends to be the smallest of all three species in terms of both length and width.
+The sepal of the versicolor species tends to be both longer and wider than that of the setosa species, but not as long and wide as that of the virginica species.
+The petal of the virginica species appears to be the largest of all three species in terms of both length and width.

 **Sepal Length vs. Petal Length**
 ![Sepal Length vs. Petal Length](sepal_length_vs_petal_length_scatterplot.png)

-The above scatterplot illustrates how both the petals and sepals of the setosa species appear to be the shortest of all three species.
-Both the sepals and petals of the versicolor species tend to be longer than that of the setosa species, but not as long as that of the virginica species.
-Both the sepals and petals of the virginica species are the longest of all three species.
+The above scatterplot illustrates how both the petal and sepal of the setosa species appear to be the shortest of all three species.
+Both the sepal and petal of the versicolor species tends to be longer than those of the setosa species, but not as long as those of the virginica species.
+Both the sepal and petal of the virginica species are the longest of all three species.

 **Sepal Width vs Petal Width**
 ![Sepal Width vs Petal Width](sepal_width_vs_petal_width_scatterplot.png)

-The above scatterplot illustrates how the width of both the sepals and petals of the setosa species is the smallest of all three species.
-The sepals and petals of the versicolour species appear to be wider than that of the setosa species, but not as wide as that of the virginica species.
-The sepals and petals of the virginica species are the widest of all three species.
+The above scatterplot illustrates how the width of both the sepal and petal of the setosa species is the smallest of all three species.
+The sepal and petal of the versicolour species appear to be wider than those of the setosa species, but not as wide as those of the virginica species.
+The sepal and petal of the virginica species are the widest of all three species.

 **Sepal Width vs. Petal Length**
 ![Sepal Width vs. Petal Length](sepal_width_vs_petal_length_scatterplot.png)

-The above scatterplot illustrates how the setosa species has the widest sepals but the shortest petals.
-The sepals of the versicolour species appear to be not as wide as that of the setosa species, but it tends to have longer petals.
-The sepals of the virginica species are not as wide as that of the setosa species, but the petals of the virginica species are the longest of all three species.
+The above scatterplot illustrates how the setosa species has the widest sepal but the shortest petal.
+The sepal of the versicolour species appear to be not as wide as that of the setosa species, but it tends to have a longer petal.
+The sepal of the virginica species is not as wide as that of the setosa species, but the petal of the virginica species is the longest of all three species.

 **Sepal Length vs. Petal Width**
 ![Sepal Length vs. Petal Width](sepal_length_vs_petal_width_scatterplot.png)

 The above scatterplot illustrates how both the sepal length and petal width of the setosa species are the shortest of all three species.
-The petal widths and sepal lengths of the versicolour species tend to be longer than that of the setosa species, but as not long as that of the virginica species.
-The petal widths and sepal lengths of the virginica species are the longest of all three species.
+The petal width and sepal length of the versicolour species tend to be longer than those of the setosa species, but as not long as those of the virginica species.
+The petal width and sepal length of the virginica species are the longest of all three species.

 ## 6. Histogram and Scatterplot Matrix
 The Pyplot and Seaborn libraries are used to plot a series of histograms and scatterplots.
 The data set is read using the ```read_csv()``` function from the Pandas library and stored in variable ```iris_data``` as a DataFrame.
 The ```skiprows``` parameter is set to '1' to exclude the headings.
 A list called ```header_lst``` is created and populated with the column names.
 The column names will be assigned to each column of the DataFrame in the order they appear in names.
 [Ref: Column names](https://kite.com/python/answers/how-to-set-column-names-when-importing-a-csv-into-a-pandas-dataframe-in-python)

-The ```pairplot()``` method creates a grid of axes such that each variable in the data will be shared in the y-axis across a single row and in the x-axis across a single column.
+The ```pairplot()``` function creates a grid of axes such that each variable in the data will be shared in the y-axis across a single row and in the x-axis across a single column.
 The diagonal axes are treated differently, drawing a plot to show the univariate distribution of the data for the variable in that column.
 [Ref: Pairplot](https://seaborn.pydata.org/generated/seaborn.pairplot.html) The ```hue``` parameter sets the variables that define the subsets of the data, which in this case is the three iris species.
-The ```markers``` parameter sets the marker style to '+', the ```fig.suptitle()``` method creates a title for the matrix, and the ```fig.subplots_adjust()``` method adjusts the spacing at the top of the matrix.
+The ```markers``` parameter sets the marker style to '+', the ```fig.suptitle()``` function creates a title for the matrix, and the ```fig.subplots_adjust()``` function adjusts the spacing at the top of the matrix.
 [Ref: Pairplot title](https://stackoverflow.com/questions/36813396/how-to-show-the-title-for-the-diagram-of-seaborn-pairplot-or-pridgrid) The ```legend.get_title()``` function sets the font size of the title.
-[Ref: Customising pairplot](https://stackoverflow.com/questions/50619895/customizing-pairplot-in-matplotlib-seaborn) The ```pl.show()``` method outputs the scatterplots in PNG format.
+[Ref: Customising pairplot](https://stackoverflow.com/questions/50619895/customizing-pairplot-in-matplotlib-seaborn) The ```pl.show()``` function outputs the scatterplots in PNG format.

 ```Python
 header_lst = ['Sepal Length (cm)', 'Sepal Width (cm)', 'Petal Length (cm)', 'Petal Width (cm)', 'Species']